 Visitors will find themselves staring as the eerie rock formations that were created when the Mount Teide volcano erupted and surprisingly discover beautiful landscapes featuring fields of wild flowers, thick forests and a wide variety of plant and animal life.

 For a real “hidden” Tenerife experience, visitors should catch a boat to nearby La Gomera where they will find a relaxed, rural island that’s gone largely unchanged for hundreds of years.
 Here you can explore the exotic gardens and verdant landscapes of the Garajonay National Park, swim beneath crystal clear waterfalls or make friends in unspoiled rural villages.

 Although tourism is starting to encroach on the island and it now offers a handful of hotels and restaurants, a quick walk or cycle in any direction will soon find you in the middle of glorious, beautiful nowhere.
 Tenerife really is an amazing destination with many undiscovered natural beauties, it’s also a great place to start out if you’re on your first back packing adventure due to the friendly culture and little amount of money need to travel around the island.

 About the Author:

 Alex Sebuliba is a travel enthusiast and likes to document the non-typical backpacker destinations.
 Having visited many countries, but only as a holiday experience, he has decided to start his first solo travel in August 2011.
-He plans to start from Tenerife and gradually make his way to Uganda to discover his family roots and culture.
+He went backpacking in Tenerife.